ferion11/danrepo/README.md

 * sys-fs/exfat-linux - exFAT filesystem module for Linux kernel (new and updated).
 * sys-fs/exfat-nofuse - Non-fuse kernel driver for exFat and VFat file systems (old, but fixed).
 * x11-misc/gromit-mpx - Gromit-MPX is a multi-pointer GTK3 port of the original Gromit.
-* media-fonts/ttf-wps-fonts - These are the symbol fonts required by app-office/wps-office.
 * gnome-extra/yad - Yet Another Dialog.
 A tool for creating graphical dialogs from shell scripts.
 Fork of zenity.
 * net-misc/zsync2 - zsync2 is one improved version of zsync.
 * sys-auth/polkit - Polkit with duktape flag to replace spidermonkey.
 * media-gfx/mirage - A fast and simple image viewer based on python and GTK+ (python3.6 version).
 * media-gfx/fragment - Fragment is an exceptionally powerful, versatile and functional image viewer.
 * www-client/brave-bin - Brave Web Browser binary.
+* media-fonts/ttf-wps-fonts - These are the symbol fonts required by app-office/wps-office.
+* media-fonts/catamaran - Catamaran is a 9 weight Tamil type-family.
+[See here](https://fonts.google.com/specimen/Catamaran)
+* media-fonts/montserrat - Typeface inspired in the city of Montserrat in Buenos Aires.
+[See here](https://fonts.google.com/specimen/Montserrat)
+* media-fonts/yrsa - Yrsa is Latin-only type family by Rosetta, intended for continuous reading.
+[See here](https://fonts.google.com/specimen/Yrsa)
+* media-fonts/zilla-slab - Mozilla's Zilla Slab Type Family.
+[See here](https://fonts.google.com/specimen/Zilla+Slab)
 * and can include some more updated version of some portage ebuilds.

 ###  Installation